-Models with water cooling are optionally available as replacement of the default models with air-cooling.
-This option is built in during the manufacturing process, so retrofitting isn't possible.
-Cooling the device with water instead of air comes with a few advantages:
+Contrary to the standard air-cooled versions of the models in this series, water cooling is optionally available.
+It's built in during the manufacturing process, so retrofitting isn't possible.
+Cooling the device with water instead of air cooling comes with a few advantages: